IAmSkyDra/BARTBahnar/augment/README.md

 # Augmentation Methods for Data Augmentation

-This project provides various data augmentation methods for text data.
-The augmentation methods are implemented in `augment.py`, and the `runner.py` script demonstrates how to use these methods.
-We use this to augmentate the dataset of Bahnarist and Vietnamese.
-But evey language is alright to use.
+This project offers a collection of data augmentation techniques tailored for text data.
+All augmentation methods are implemented in `augment.py`, while `runner.py` serves as a usage example, demonstrating how to apply these techniques effectively.
+Although our primary use case involves augmenting datasets in Bahnaric and Vietnamese, the framework is language-agnostic and can be applied to various language.

 ## Augmentation Methods

-### 1. Combine
+### 1. CombineSentences
 Combines sentences from the dataset in pairs to create new sentences.

 ### 2. SwapSentences
-Swaps sentences within the same text to create new variations.
+Swaps sentences within the same papagraph to create new variations.

-### 3. ReplaceWithSameType
+### 3. ReplaceWithSameTheme
-Replaces words in the sentences with other words of the same type from a dictionary.
+Replaces words in the sentences with other words of the same thematic labels from a dictionary such as humna, animal, food, occupations, location,v.v.

+### 4. ReplaceWithSameSynonyms
+Replace words with similar *part-of-speech* (POS) tags to improve sentence semantics.

-### 4. RandomInsertion
+### 5. RandomInsertion
-Randomly inserts words from a dictionary into the sentences.
+Randomly inserts words before the ending word with the words having similarity in themetic labels (location and time reference).

-### 5. RandomDeletion
+### 6. RandomDeletion
 Randomly deletes words from the sentences.

-### 6. SlidingWindows
+### 7. SlidingWindows
-Generates new sentences by applying a sliding window over the original sentences.
+Generates new sentences by applying a sliding window, with a size ranging from two to less than the length of the sentence, over the original sentences.
 ## Configuration

 The configuration for the augmentation methods is defined at the beginning of `augment.py`: